How prior authorization brings value to patients and their health plans

 We aren’t in the denial business, we’re in the approval business.
 We’re focused on getting patients the right services and treatments that will actually help them—and we take that job very seriously.
 Sometimes the right care is exactly what was planned, and sometimes the evidence says that the right care is a little different than the original plan.
 We truly are a critical safety net to make sure patients aren’t harmed by the inevitable blind spots that creep into physicians’ knowledge.

-We have an incredible team of over 500 board-certified physicians—with thousands of years of clinical experience, collectively—who partner with providers across more than 60 specialties.
-Each of our doctors practiced clinically for a significant number of years before joining eviCore, and they continue to attend educational and quality improvement programs to stay current on the latest happenings in the industry and maintain continuous board certification in their specialties.
+We have an incredible team of more than 500 board-certified physicians across greater than 60 specialties, with over ten thousand years of collective clinical experience.
+Each of our doctors practiced clinically for a significant number of years before joining EviCore, and they continue to attend educational and quality improvement programs to stay current on the latest happenings in the industry and maintain continuous board certification in their specialties.
 Our clinical staff also includes more than 1,200 other clinical specialists, including nurses, genetic counselors, physical therapists, speech therapists, and others—all committed to delivering the best care for our patients, a mission that drives us all.

 As a pediatric oncologist, I’ve been on countless peer-to-peer calls.
 I remember one specific case where I reached out to a pediatrician who had scheduled a CT scan for a young patient suffering from headaches.
 For background, a headache in a child under age 5 is almost always a reason for advanced imaging, and the best imaging choice for most patients is an MRI.
 But MRIs are more expensive than CT scans and require sedation, so doctors who don’t specialize in children with cancer may not realize the nuances and often start with a CT scan, which can delay care by days to weeks.